Nervo (DJs): Film and television

 In May 2013, the duo filmed scenes for the soap opera One Life to Live that included dialogue in addition to their performing DJ roles.
 The women also appear on Episode 6 of the TV show Styled to Rock set to air 29 November 2013.

 They are profiled in the 2020 documentary film Underplayed.

+In 2023, Mim & Liv were part of BePlaying, The Voices Behind the Sound.
+They tell their story of starting out in music and moving to London at the young age of 19 to make a name for themselves in the industry.
+They offer an insider's perspective on their collaborations with singers like Paris Hilton and Natasha Bedingfield.
+The sisters also open up about the pivotal moments that have influenced their personal and professional growth and reflect on how motherhood and grief have inspired their latest compositions.

 Personal lives

-On 31 December 2018, the twins announced that they are both pregnant via an Instagram post.
+On 31 December 2018, the twins announced via an Instagram post that they were both pregnant.
+In February 2019 Miriam gave birth to a daughter with her partner, radio and television announcer Oriol Sabat.
+In May 2019 Olivia Nervo gave birth to a daughter with businessman Matthew Pringle.
+Miriam and Oriol had another daughter in February 2022.
+In March 2021, the twins posted on Instagram about how Pringle deceived Liv, not telling her that he already had a wife and family, and how Liv's daughter had not even met Pringle, her biological father.

+The Nervo twins collaborated with the child advocacy group Hopeland on a campaign to end the practice of children separated from their parents and moved to orphanages for profit.
+They wrote a song called "Is Someone Looking For Me" to help raise awareness of the issue.

 Live performances

 2010

 In 2010, Nervo played on the Ultra Main Stage during the Winter Music Conference.

 2011

 In June 2011, Nervo opened for pop singer, Britney Spears on her sixth concert tour, the Femme Fatale Tour, along with Nicki Minaj and Jessie and the Toy Boys.
 They then hit the iD festival tour.
 They also launched a Las Vegas DJ residency with the Wynn Las Vegas.
 The duo also performed a DJ set at Belgium's Tomorrowland event.

 In September they played twice at Pacha in Ibiza, at two of the islands biggest club nights – David Guetta's Fuck Me I'm Famous, and then the closing party of Pete Tongs All Gone Pete Tong.